ddgarrett/mongolang/README.md

 1. Support the 10% of the calls which are used 90% of the time
 2. The other 90% of the calls which are used 10% of the time should be no more difficult to do then without this framework
 3. Calls should resemble the calls made via the MongoDB Console
-4. Although error checking is important, it shouldn't get in the way of being able to chain calls such as
+4. Although error checking is important, it shouldn't get in the way of being able to chain calls such as:

     ```go
       db.Coll("someCollection").